worldbank/repkit/src/vignettes/ado-management-with-repado.md

 before deciding to install it in the project ado-folder.
 In no-strict mode, the project ado-folder path is set to `PERSONAL` instead of `PLUS`.
-`PERSONAL` has higher priority (second only to `BASE`) compared to `PLUS`.
+`PERSONAL` is given the second highest priority after `BASE` in this mode, meaning `PERSONAL` is given higher priority compared to `PLUS`.
 Thus, a command installed in the project ado-folder will be used over a command with the same name (typically the same command but a different version) in the user's default `PLUS` folder.

-It's important to note that the no-strict mode workflow is not guaranteed to be reproducible and should only be used temporarily.
+It's important to note that the no-strict mode workflow is not guaranteed to be reproducible and is only intended to be used temporarily.

 ## Drawbacks of `repado`